E-Code-AI/e-code/replit.md

 - 2025-01-22: Enhanced EditorPage with comprehensive Replit-style layout integrating all new components
 - 2025-01-22: Updated EditorWorkspace to support flexible display modes (sidebarOnly, editorOnly)
 - 2025-01-22: Added API endpoints for environment variables management and package operations
+- 2025-01-22: Implemented GlobalSearch component with syntax highlighting and debounced search across files
+- 2025-01-22: Created GitIntegration component with full version control UI (commit, branch, stage, diff)
+- 2025-01-22: Added ReplitDB component for key-value database management with import/export functionality
+- 2025-01-22: Built DeploymentManager component for one-click deployments with region selection and metrics
+- 2025-01-22: Developed AIAssistant component with code completion, explanations, and interactive chat
+- 2025-01-22: Integrated all new components into EditorPage with tabbed interface and keyboard shortcuts

 ## Development Status
 - ✅ Phase 1: Core UI foundation with exact Replit layout and theming